 How to Dual Boot Windows and Android on Your PC

-Installing Android with Windows is quite similar to dual booting two Windows operating systems in one PC.
+Installing Android with Windows is quite similar to dual-booting two Windows operating systems in one PC.
 But with Android, you need to make sure to install Grub otherwise, you will lose your Windows.
-So, before you start, make sure you have Windows already installed in your PC.
+So, before you start, make sure you have Windows already installed on your PC.

 Dual Boot Android KitKat 4.4 and Windows 7 on your PC